oroinc/documentation/user_guide/reports.rst

 .. image:: ./img/reports/RepEx1.png

-Click :guilabel:`Add` button to add the settings into the *Columns* grid.
+Click the :guilabel:`Add` button to add the settings into the *Columns* grid.
 Save the report with a button in the top right corner of the page and view it.

-You would see something of the kind:
+You would see something like this:

 .. image:: ./img/reports/RepEx1a.png

-There are 75 opportunities, an the values defined in the *Budget Amount* field of each and every of them will be displayed in the report.
+There are 75 opportunities with the values defined in the *Budget Amount* field of each and all of them will be displayed in the report.

 Click :guilabel:`Edit` to return to the report settings.
 Let's see, how the report changes, if we apply different functions to the *Opportunity Budget* field.

-Click |IcEdit| icon and change the column settings.
+Click the |IcEdit| icon and change the column settings.

 **Function = Count**